Skip to Content

 Here you're using social dynamics, peer pressure, or collective momentum.
 You're showing that others have already moved in this direction, creating psychological pull through social proof.

-Use this when overcoming resistance to change, building movements, or in situations where individual objections dissolve in group consensus.
+This works especially well when you're trying to overcome resistance to change, or in situations where individual objections tend to dissolve once people realize the group has already shifted.

 The mechanism?
-You're tapping into humans' deep tribal instincts and our hardwired need to align with our reference groups.
+You're tapping into deep tribal instincts.
+Humans are hardwired to align with their reference groups.
+We've been doing it for a few hundred thousand years and we're not stopping now.

 Your words include sway, rally, mobilize, recruit, enlist, convert, win over, bring around, talk into, prevail upon, incline, dispose, and predispose.